bennettslin/yearlings_bobtail_app/audio-slider-notes.md

     * Do for mini. (/)
     * Do for laptop. (/)

-* Have slider also render only after renderReady.
+* Have slider also render only after renderReady. (/)

 * Revisit stanzas that are too short to be their own stanzas.

-* Rendering performance
-    * Once entire stanza is before or after cursor, it should take care of this knowledge.
-Its individual verses shouldn't have to care.

-# Save for final styling
+# Save for later.

 * Make them SVGs!
 * Make cursor edge a gradient?
 * Figure out colouring for interactivated, before cursor, after cursor, on cursor, selected vs. slider, odd vs. even.
 * Padding and margins for two-row menu.
+* Rendering performance
+    * Once entire stanza is before or after cursor, it should take care of this knowledge.
+Its individual verses shouldn't have to care.

 # Won't do for now.